leandro201333/multi-tools/README.md

 Im setting up the Account for Paid users wich will have other tools like pn checker maybe even control someones pc but only maybe
-For paid users theres a social media fetcher it also has instagram but instagram doesnt work yet but you can use the tiktok one that one works
+For paid users theres a social media fetcher it also has instagram but instagram doesnt work yet but you can use the tiktok one that one works its also coming to mac soon so stay tuned

 Ping a Website or IP
 Track IP addresses